Accounts, Access and Information Security

 When remotely connecting to another computer or transferring files between computers,you must use encryption.
 Encryption will protect usernames, passwords, and other sensitive information.
 This requires the use of secure protocols.

-Understanding Workstation Security Standards for Remote Work
+University Workstation Security Standard for Remote Work

 All workstations used for remote work must adhere to the University’s security standards below.
 Only University-managed devices may be used to transmit, process, or store Restricted Data.